Om-Kamath/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+Privacy was the biggest loophole that we found in our ideation while acting it out.
+We decided to have a feature that turns on "ghost mode" in case you do not want to match.

-\*\***Are there new ideas that occur to you or your collaborator that come up from the acting?**\*\*
+\*\***Are there new ideas that occur to you or your collaborator that come up from the acting?**\*\* Yes, a haptic feedback to alert the users before matching with anyone is something that occurred to us.

 ## Part C. Prototype the device